eeee123asd/MathematicalModels/README.md

 # MathematicalModels
-This repository is dedicated to store codes of mathematical models.
+This repository is dedicated to storing codes of mathematical models.
+$x_i$